Our free membership, business.com+, takes the pain out of choosing new business services.

 CareCloud FAQs

 Yes.
-CareCloud does charge implementation fees.
+CareCloud does charge a one-time implementation fee.
 The pricing is influenced by the implementation tier you select and the complexity of your needs.
 Highly customized implementations will cost more than others.

 Yes.
-CareCloud offers a medical billing service that includes medical coding at the highest tier.
+CareCloud offers a medical billing service that includes medical coding.
 Medical billing clients must use CareCloud’s medical software, which is included in the percentage of collections CareCloud charges for its RCM services.
 If you’d like to explore alternatives, check our recommendations for the best medical billing services.

 Bottom Line